ToolShedTested

 4.4

-Tool-less blade change and the most forgiving trigger -- under $80 on the biggest DIY battery platform.
+Tool-less blade change and the most forgiving trigger -- within this budget tier on the biggest DIY battery platform.

 Best Budget